Two blocks, with masses of 3 kg and 2 kg, are released from rest at the top of a 30° inclined plane

 \]

-substituting the expression (X) into expression (IX)
+Substituting the equation (X) into equation (IX)

 \[